Gofnax/Glem_Language/README.md

 <br>

 ***Basic Usage:***<br>
-The basic way to make use of Glem is to write one-line expressions,<br>
-for which the interpreter will print the result.
-In addition, you can<br>
-write an expression inside an expression, as shown below.
-At the end<br>
-of each line, there has to be a ```;``` for the language to recognize<br>
-the expression written as a statement it can execute.<br>
+The basic way to make use of Glem is to write one-line expressions, for which the interpreter will print the result.
+In addition, you can write an expression inside an expression, as shown below.
+At the end of each line, there has to be a ```;``` for the language to recognize the expression written as a statement it can execute.<br>
 For example:
 ```